oatlog/oatlog/doc/report/main.typ

 are applied until reaching a fixpoint or until some other criterion is met.
 Rewrite rules pattern match on the existing e-graph and perform actions such as inserting new e-nodes and equating existing e-nodes (and hence their e-classes).
-When e-graphs are used for program synthesis or optimization, rather than automated theorem proving, it is called equality saturation (EqSat)
+When e-graphs are used for program synthesis or optimization, rather than automated theorem proving, we call this equality saturation (EqSat)
 @equalitysaturation.
-With equality saturation, there is a final extraction phase where one of the globally optimal expressions is selected.
+Additionally, in equality saturation, there is a final extraction phase where one of the globally optimal expressions is selected.

 E-graphs suffer from the combinatorial explosion resulting from trying to find every equivalent representation of the initial expression, despite it being reduced through their efficient